Do you have what it takes to go global?

 This is for you if:

-- You're a skilled professional (IT, healthcare, accounting, etc.)
+- You're a skilled professional (accountants, auditors, IT, etc.)

 - You're planning to move, or already moved, and want to protect your career identity